Support from a distance during the Coronavirus closure.

 The therapies we offer are designed to help your mind and body relax and allow you to establish a greater sense of calm and a healthier balance in your life.

-They are available as part of our support services to people who have had a diagnosis of cancer or other life threatening conditions and to those who support them including carers, family members and friends.
+They are available as part of our support services to people who have had a diagnosis of cancer and to those who support them including carers, family members and friends.

 Sessions can be taken over a brief period of time or spread out over several months according to your own needs.
 Some people find that they get all they need from one therapy while others find it helpful to explore a few different ones over time.
-Generally therapies are offered as a block of four, six or eight sessions but there is the opportunity for one-off or “taster” sessions.
+Generally therapies are offered as a block of three sessions but there is the opportunity for one-off or “taster” sessions.
 Our Centre Coordinators will be able to discuss the options open to you and help you to plan your treatment programme.

 You’ll find more information on the treatments we can offer by looking at our treatments page.

 All our therapists have experience of working with cancer patients and are fully insured and registered with a professional governing body.